mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 (TODO: Put picture)

+This particular component, in its basic form, is probably not too hard to code in pure C#, but since the focus of this library is javascript-interop here we go.
 Bootstrap does not come shipped with such a component (surely there are tons of plugins), however after a quick search on the internet I decided to use this [jQuery multiselect plugin](https://crlcu.github.io/multiselect/).
 The features I appreciated are these:
 - it has many options but very simple to setup
 - it is well documented